Neelis-dev/Covid-Jobber/README.md

 # Covid-Jobber
 A free application for everyone to download and easily find shorttime jobs in times of the pandemic.

-This projects is made with AndroidStudio and Java as language.
+This projects is made with AndroidStudio and Java as programming language.
+Minimum SDK Version: 24 (Nougat)

 Important Comments: